Hepher114/Devops-pipeline-1/3-Jenkins-Master-and-slave-setup.md

 #### 4. Enter Your Pipeline's Workspace
 Navigate to your pipeline's workspace directory:

-'cd Your-Pipeline-Name  # Replace with your actual pipeline name'
+`cd Your-Pipeline-Name  # Replace with your actual pipeline name`
 #### 5. Verify Repository Contents
 To confirm the repository content was downloaded correctly, use the following command: